 Erica Campbell points out some practical issues that would come up: “Well, first there would be tons of technical difficulties because the interview would be taking place over zoom.
 Second, social media makes it harder to party the way they used to without NDAs.
 It would probably be a little less salacious – I can’t imagine a band letting a journalist hang out with the groupies for a month without worry that it wouldn’t get leaked into the story.
 And, hopefully, William would be tweeting while flying high over Tupelo, Mississippi and we’d read the band’s confessions in a thread real-time.”

-And, finally, Joshua Copperman offers two answers: “the exaggerated, bad-faith snarky one (where a writer gets paid $35 in 2020 money for an album review and Stillwater stans harass the writer for two weeks) and a more positive one.
+And, finally, Hannah Jocelyn offers two answers: “the exaggerated, bad-faith snarky one (where a writer gets paid $35 in 2020 money for an album review and Stillwater stans harass the writer for two weeks) and a more positive one.
 It would go like this: A young writer interviews musicians, the interview goes viral, they build their following until a scrappy band invites them on tour.
 There aren’t any groupies, there is no “deflowering”, no “I am a golden god” scene, it’s just a bond because everyone’s kind of struggling together.”

 You might argue that a modern-day version of Almost Famous would be both a lot more boring and disheartening, but to me, these suggestions sound like they could make for a great indie flick.
 Perhaps John Carney could direct.
 For now, though, Almost Famous is what we have, and in a way, it’s a miracle it even exists.
 Because as much as it’s inextricably tied to the specific era it so candidly glamorizes, it also offers an aspirational, deeply empathetic vision that seems capable of transcending it.
 “All the downsides of Willliam’s journey are accurate, but he had starry eyes, and he wanted it so bad he didn’t see it as a choice,” Erica says.
 “If you see this as a job or an option it’ll be too easy to quit when it gets hard and it will get hard.
 There’s got to be something else driving you towards it, whether it’s the moment the lights go down in the arena or incendiary guitar sounds, it’s got to be bigger than just making money.
 You have to feel like it’s why you’re here.”

 Still, if you’re an aspiring music writer who watches the film today, you shouldn’t hold Almost Famous as the standard for what to expect.
-“Don’t expect anything magical, other than a handful of album advances you like, unless you find pitch rejections and budget cuts magical,” Joshua warns, conscious of sounding a bit like Bangs himself.
+“Don’t expect anything magical, other than a handful of album advances you like, unless you find pitch rejections and budget cuts magical,” Hannah warns, conscious of sounding a bit like Bangs.
 “If there’s magic, it comes in the writing process – improving your ability to synthesize information, gradually becoming better than you were before, passing notes back and forth with an editor until you writer a better sentence than either of you would have individually.”

-“You won’t have a massive sing-along to ‘Hey Jude’,” he adds, “but you’ll also have moments where you’re messaging with another writer about the new Phoebe Bridgers album and you get to celebrate great music with someone equally as passionate.”
+“You won’t have a massive sing-along to ‘Hey Jude’,” she adds, “but you’ll also have moments where you’re messaging with another writer about the new Phoebe Bridgers album and you get to celebrate great music with someone equally as passionate.”
 If you’re really lucky, you might even be part of the chorus of people screaming along to ‘I Know the End’ through the magic of the internet.